 Phase 1: Runtime scripts in folders called Standard Assets, Pro Standard Assets and Plugins.

-Phase 2: Editor scripts in folders called Standard Assets/Editor, Pro Standard Assets/Editor and Plugins/Editor.
+Phase 2: Editor scripts in folders called Editor that are anywhere inside top-level folders called Standard Assets, Pro Standard Assets and Plugins.

 Phase 3: All other scripts that are not inside a folder called Editor.